MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 ## CSMA/CA

-CSMA with collision avoidance is used when it is not possible to detect collisions.
+**CSMA with collision avoidance** is used when it is not possible to detect collisions.
 CA means to behave in a p-persistent manner, with p being adapted to network conditions, p decreases at each retransmission attempt.
+Using CSMA 1-persistent is not convenient because collisions can't be detected.

 ## “Taking turns” MAC protocols